-Locksport, as the art of picking locks for enjoyment is called, is a rewarding and fun challenge.
-Having the proper tools and skills to use them is very valuable in a Bug Out Bag or Get Home Bag if you spend any amount of time in or around urban areas.
+Locksport, as the art of picking locks for enjoyment is called, is a rewarding and fun activity that stimulates the mind and challenges ones finger dexterity.
+Having the proper tools and skills to use them could be valuable in Go Bag if you spend any amount of time in or around urban areas.
 It can also save a pricey locksmith bill from time to time, when you or perhaps a friend lock yourselves out or lose a key.
 This entry set comes with vinyl sleeves and weighs a mere 2oz total.
 Fits perfectly in the TPG Survival Notebook Wallet or a Pocket Tool Pouch (with room to spare).

 - EZ Card: Designed to work like a standard shove knife or gate latch tool with the convenience of sliding in your wallet like a credit card.
 Let’s be honest, a lot of the doors folks accidently lock themselves out of are the easiest to bypass, especially outside swinging types.

 - Covert Bypass Multi-tool: The end result of a brainstorm back in March of 2020, the Multi-tool has three of the most useful “jigglers” and three of the most useful “comb picks”, since many locks don’t need a full on pick and tension wrench to open.
 (I personally like to pop off the rivet of the Multi-tool and put them on my keyring for easy access.)
 Jigglers are used for “wafer locks” (Such as found on filing cabinets, access panels, RV side compartments, toolboxes, trailer hitch locks, etc).
 Jigglers do not use a separate tension tool like their “rake” cousins.